replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.21, 1.22, 1.23, 1.24, and 1.25

 ### Bug Fixes {#bug-fixes-1-91-3}
-* Fixes errors when generating support bundle in existing clusters via the CLI.
 * Fixes an issue where airgap uploads would fail for applications containing required configuration without default values.
+* Fixes errors when generating support bundles in existing clusters via the CLI.

 ## 1.91.2